pdeligia/nekara-artifact/README.md

 You can find the code for this experiment ...

-To run the artifact experiments for finding bugs in Memcached using Nekara (see Table II in page 5 of the paper), run the following command (which can take several minutes to complete) from the root `nekara-artifact` directory:
+To run the experiments for finding bugs in Memcached using Nekara (see Table II in page 5 of the paper) invoke the following command (which can take several minutes to complete) from the root `nekara-artifact` directory:
 ```
 bash artifact.sh run memcached